lukepate/Vice-Shows/README.md

-# Foobar
+# Vice

 VICE Shows is a React/Typescript single page application capable of navigating through various shows.

-A production version of the app can be found [here](https://vice-shows.surge.sh/)
+A production version of the app can be found [here](https://vice-shows.surge.sh/).

 ## Installation